apache/systemds/docs/dml-language-reference.md

     # Defaults for data_type and value_type are used.
     V = read ("in/v", rows=10, cols=8, format="text");
     # read a matrix from HDFS with path "in/v".
-    # The user specifies "in" as the directory and “v” as
+    # The user specifies "in" as the directory and "v" as
     # the file name and uses constant string concatenation.
     dir = "in";
     file = "v";